MikaCKDesigns/MikaCKDesigns/README.md

 - 👀 I’m interested in Graphic Design, UX/UI, Digital Marketing and Campaign Management
 - 🌱 I’m currently learning [Email Marketing on Hubspot,](https://academy.hubspot.com/courses/email-marketing?library=true&library=true&q=email%20marketing) and [
 ChatGPT and GPT-4 LLM Guide- Prompt Engineering for Everyone.](https://www.udemy.com/course/prompt-engineering-for-everybody/learn/lecture/37045136#overview)
-- ⚡ Fun fact: my dream career as a kid was to become an Artist or Author.
+- ⚡ Fun fact: in my free time, I like to go on nature, identify flowers and study what kinds of medicines they make 🌼
 - My favourite places to learn (at the moment) are: [Bring Your Own Laptop](https://www.youtube.com/@BringYourOwnLaptop) on Youtube, [Brainstation Live Event Panels](https://brainstation.io/events/online) with Experts, and [Wix Studio Live Events](https://www.wix.com/studio/academy/event).
 I really enjoy attending the live events, learning more from the experts, and submitting questions to the panel.
 - 📫 How to reach me: michaelah.kroupenin@gmail.com or on LinkedIn
 - Take a look at my blog post about AI: